haifengkao/AlwaysOpenWorkspace/README.md

 The workspace will not be opened if the file has been associated with any existing workspace.

 # Caution
 Be sure to disable "Explorer: Expand Single Folder Workspaces" in the VSCode setting.
-Otherwise VSCode will find the workspace for you (and AlwaysOpenWorkspace will always resepct VSCode's decision
+Otherwise VSCode will open the workspace for you ( AlwaysOpenWorkspace respects VSCode's decision

 # Features
 ### Auto add folder